QCSP monsters and the demise of the Chen Conjecture: EGP and WNU on 3-element domain

 Assume that one of the functions $h_1$ and $h_2$ is not monotonic.
 Then $h_{1},h_{2},0,1$ are not contained in any maximal clone of Boolean functions.
 Hence, by \cite{Post}, any function, including conjunction, can be generated from $h_1$, $h_2$, $0$, and $1$. \end{proof}

 Therefore, if $\BoolClo(\Gamma)$ does not contain conjunction, then the word ``unique'' can be removed from the definition of $f_{\Gamma}$.
-Also, since constants 0 and 1 are in $\BoolClo(\Gamma)$, the opeartion $f_{\Gamma}$ is idempotent in this case.
+Also, since constants 0 and 1 are in $\BoolClo(\Gamma)$, the operation $f_{\Gamma}$ is idempotent in this case.

 \begin{lem} Suppose $\BoolClo(\Gamma)$ does not contain conjunction, then $f_{\Gamma}$ is not $\{0,2\}\{1,2\}$-projective. \end{lem}